 Level 3 - Valuations based on unobservable inputs that reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
 Consideration is given to the risk inherent in the valuation technique and the risk inherent in the inputs to the model.
+The majority of the Company's investments are Level 3 investments and are subject to a high degree of judgment and uncertainty in determining fair value.

 When the inputs used to measure fair value fall within different levels of the hierarchy, the level within which the fair value measurement is categorized is based on the lowest level input that is significant to the fair value measurement in its entirety.
 For example, a Level 3 fair value measurement may include inputs that are observable (Levels 1 and 2) and unobservable (Level 3).
-Therefore, gains and losses for such assets and liabilities categorized within the Level 3 table set forth in "Note 3 - Investments at Fair Value" to our condensed consolidated financial statements as of September 30, 2016, may include changes in fair value that are attributable to both observable inputs (Levels 1 and 2) and unobservable inputs (Level 3).
+Therefore, gains and losses for such assets and liabilities categorized within the Level 3 table set forth in "Note 3 - Investments at Fair Value" to our consolidated financial statements as of December 31, 2016, may include changes in fair value that are attributable to both observable inputs (Levels 1 and 2) and unobservable inputs (Level 3).

 A review of fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in the observability of valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in/out of the Level 3 category as of the end of the quarter in which the reclassifications occur.
-Refer to "Note 1 - Nature of Operations and Significant Accounting Policies - Levelling Policy" to our condensed consolidated financial statements as of September 30, 2016, for a detailed discussion of the levelling of our financial assets or liabilities and events that may cause a reclassification within the fair value hierarchy.
+Refer to "Note 1 - Nature of Operations and Significant Accounting Policies - Levelling Policy" to our consolidated financial statements as of December 31, 2016, for a detailed discussion of the levelling of our financial assets or liabilities and events that may cause a reclassification within the fair value hierarchy.